 - Early Intervention/Retention Alert.
 Provides services to first-year students who are conditionally admitted to increase the likelihood of academic success during the first year of enrollment.
 Students are referred to the appropriate unit for assistance when necessary.
-The office also conducted weekly seminars with the primary purpose of monitoring the progress of each student participating.
-Notification of lack of satisfactory academic progress and review of appeals are coordinated by the office of Enrollment Support Services and Student Retention. - Undergraduate Academic Seminar.
+The Office also conducts weekly seminars with the primary purpose of monitoring the progress of each student participating.
+Notification of lack of Satisfactory Academic Progress (SAP) and review of appeals are coordinated by the Office of Academic Enrichment and Success. - Undergraduate Academic Seminar.
 The primary purpose of the weekly seminars is to monitor the progress of each student participating.
 These meetings serve as a forum to develop and implement solutions to the day-to-day challenges that may arise.
 The meetings are designed to be positive exchanges of feelings, ideas, solutions and future approaches to academics in general.